HimanshuKumarDutt094/create-express-starter-ts/README.md

-# create-express-starter
+# create-express-starter-ts

-`create-express-starter` is a command-line interface (CLI) tool that helps you quickly set up a new Express.js project.
+`create-express-starter-ts` is a command-line interface (CLI) tool that helps you quickly set up a new Express.js project.
 It provides options to generate either a basic Express application or an advanced Express application with a more comprehensive structure, including API versioning, controllers, routes, schemas, and utilities.

 ## Features